The warmest November on record. December saw 72 hours of continuous rainfall at Loch Sloy, the longest recorded period of rainfall on record.

 May.
 Dull and wet in the south, but dry and sunny in the north.
 Cooler than average.
 It was -6C at Altnaharra on the morning of the 20th.

 June.
 Generally dry, sunny, and warm.
-Violent thunderstorms on the 24th over the southeast as a cold front moved east.
-Lightning damage and death.
-27mm of rain in 11 minutes at Wokingham; large hailstones; winds of 47mph, and a gust of 62mph at Herstmonceux (E. Sussex).
+There were though some violent thunderstorms on the 24th over the sotheast as a cold front moved east.
+Lightning damage and sadly loss of life.
+27mm of rain fell in 11 minutes at Wokingham; there were large hailstones; winds of 47mph, and a gust of 62mph at Herstmonceux (E. Sussex).
 It was associated with a marked asthma outbreak - perhaps a combination of a high pollen count and the effects of the storm on pollen combined with pollution.
-As well as some notable gusts, there were also some windless zones in the storms.
+As well as some notable gusts of wind, there were also some windless zones in the storms.
 The storm activity was preceded by rapid development of altocumulus castellanus on the night of the 23-24th.

 July.
 Very warm (18.0C CET) and very dry.
 It was around 33C in Norflok and London on the 12th, and Lakenheath on the 24th; the highest accepted temperature for the month was 33.4¡C, recorded at Morley St Botolph, Norfolk, on July 12.
 A cold front moved east on the 24th, starting off some thunderstorms over Wales in the morning.
 Severe thunderstorm at Birmingham on the 24th, with large hail (15mm).
 There were deaths caused by lightning.
 There was a particularly damaging hailstorm over south Lincolnshire.
 22,000 lightning strikes over east Staffs and north Derbyshire.
 Flooding.
 Violent hailstorms around Oxford.Many parts of the southeast had the hottest night of the century at the end, with minima above 20C.